Stuycs-K/final-project-10-modi-pranjal-zhang-raymond/WORKLOG.md

 - imported constants into SHA512 file
 - currently in the process of learning more about how the hashes are processed so that I can write the processBlock function

+### 5/24/24

+- helper functions merged into src/byteFunc.py
+- researched hash function with the 80 iterations

 info